 Perhaps that was why the ship turned so suddenly.
 Was she aiming to reach the shallows at Spitbank only a few hundred metres away?

 A cannonball made of granite, similar to a type found in France, was found in the hold of the Mary Rose.
 However, it was found in a shot locker, and the stone is also found in areas of the English west country.
-Were the French trying to justify their failed invasion attempt by claiming to sink one of Henry VIII's flagships?
+Were the French trying to justify their failed invasion attempt, which had seen two flagships damaged and the possible loss of a galley, by claiming to sink one of Henry VIII's flagships?